sixfeetup/scaf/{{cookiecutter.project_slug}}/README.md

 ### Connect to Grafana dashboard

-Connect to Grafana through local port forwarding, which is the only way to connect currently (since the service Grafana dashboard does not have an ingress entry on it's own)
+You can connect to Grafana through local port forwarding using the steps below.
+Alternatively, you can set up ingress to point to Grafana.

 ```
 make monitoring-port-forward